JustTheMartin/fivem_anims/README.md

 # fivem_anims

 ### Informations
-- Contains Handsup, Crossarms, Crouch and PointFinger
+- Contains Handsup, Crossarms, Crouch, PointFinger and Ragdoll
 - It is possible to bind it in Keybindings
 - 0.00 ms